XinleiYu-Leo/XinleiYu-Leo.github.io/_pages/about.md

 <br>
 <br>

-I am open and happy to discussing new research projects, innovative ideas, and potential collaborations.
+I am open and happy to discuss new research projects, innovative ideas, and potential collaborations.
 Please feel free to contact me at xinleiyu@usc.edu